Visa trip to Burma 2011

 Visa trip to Burma 2011 – travel report

-(A comprehensive report from my trip to Burma is here).
+I recommend a comprehensive travel report from my trip to Burma.

 What’s the point to organize visa trips